WARDROBE DO'S AND DON'TS ON CAMERA FOR YOUR VIDEO PRODUCTION

 NOW FOR THE WARDROBE DO'S - Try to do the following:

 1. Wear pastels and pale colors if possible.

 These tend to photograph well on video camera.
 For example, a light blue shirt with a light gray jacket will tend to look nice.

-2. Medium earth tone colors like blue, brown, also work well.
+2. Choose medium earth tone colors like blue, brown, which also work well.